Wintermute0110/plugin.program.AML.dev/README.md

 The name of the AML stable version is **Advanced MAME Launcher** and the name of the development version is **Advanced MAME Launcher (dev version)**.

+**IMPORTANT** If you are using Kodi Matrix use the `master` branch.
+If you are using Kodi Krypton or Kodi Leia use the `python2` branch.
+To change the branch use the drop-down button on top of the page.
+The default branch is `master`.

 It is important that you follow this instructions or the Advanced MAME Launcher development version won't work well.

   1) In this page click on the green button `Clone or Download` --> `Download ZIP`

   2) Uncompress this ZIP file.
-This will create a folder named `plugin.program.AML.dev-master`
+This will create a folder named `plugin.program.AML.dev-master` or `plugin.program.AML.dev-python2`

   3) Rename that folder to `plugin.program.AML.dev`.